It4innovations/hyperqueue/README.md

 * **Is HQ a replacement for SLURM or PBS?**

-  Definitely no. Multi-tenancy is out of the scope of HQ, i.e. HQ does not provide user isolation or fairness.
+  Definitely no. Multi-tenancy is out of the scope of HQ, i.e. HQ does not provide user isolation.
 HQ is light-weight and easy to deploy; on a HPC system each user (or a group of users that trust each other) may run her own instance of HQ.